Star-painted ceiling: Mosques

 Stars have symbolic value in the Islamic faith.
 References to stars can be found throughout the Quran, “Behold, We have adorned the skies nearest to the earth with the beauty of stars”.
 As there are little to no depictions of human figures in mosques it is common for scripture and decorative features, such as stars, to fill the inside of the religious buildings.

 Many of the geometric patterns featured in the ceilings of Mosques are created using mosaics.
 However, there are some, such as the Nasrid palace complex in Spain, that use paint to create the star polygon design.
 The ceiling of the Mexuar, one part of the Nasrid palace complex, was designed in the 16th century and features star polygons with eight points.
 This decorative mural was created using gold paint which was applied to the carved wooden ceiling.

 Other Buildings

 As well as being a decorative technique, star-painted ceilings have been created which accurately depict the night sky and constellation systems.
 While stars painted in religious contexts such as found churches, synagogues, and mosques are more widely referenced there are many instances where stars have been painted on ceilings outside of religious context throughout history.
 Some examples of detailed-star painted ceilings are listed below.

-Grand central station
+Grand Central Terminal

-The starry mural is located in the central terminal and depicts a semi-accurate night sky.
-The ceiling is decorated with over 2,500 stars and illustrates a North American winter night sky (December 1 - February 28).
+A starry mural in New York's Grand Central Terminal depicts a semi-accurate night sky.
+The ceiling is decorated with over 2,500 stars and illustrates a North American winter night sky around December 1 - February 28.
 The constellation arrangement was a replicant of the 1603 star atlas that was created by Johann Bayer.
-However, the mural is not an accurate representation of the night sky as it was painted back to front.
+However, the mural is not a fully accurate representation of the night sky as it was painted back to front.